Why Wendy makes palm-oil free facial products for Glow-Skincare

 Going palm oil free felt like Mission Impossible creating a moisturiser that not only felt good to use but was also Rainforest Friendly.

 If you ever asked if Pears soap contains palm oil?
 Yes, it does.
-It was originally made in London with tallow and coconut, and is now made in India, with palm oil.
+It was originally made in England by Andrew Pears with tallow and coconut, and is now made in India, with palm oil.
+Many have told me that the scent was changed too.
+This inspired me to make a healthier version for skin with aloe and frankincense also turmeric – all without palm oil.
+I call it GlowRevival!

 As an artisan formulator, it’s a metaphorical jungle out there.
 Swamps, canyons and lots of sharp obstacles enroute.
 The biggest challenge was avoiding hidden palm components in the emulsification system.
 (That’s the technical bit of making oil and water mix!)